gremllm/nextjs/README.md

 > **Important**: `koffi` must be installed as a peer dependency for native module support.

-The postinstall script will automatically download the correct binary for your platform (Linux, macOS, Windows) from the [gremllm/lib releases](https://github.com/gremllm/lib/releases).

 ## Quick Start

 ### 1. Update your Next.js config